shivesh01/HEATMAP/README.md

 ![repl website](https://cloud-5pg8raikb.vercel.app/0screenshot_2020-12-23_at_10.38.39.png)   ![create repl](https://cloud-5pg8raikb.vercel.app/1screenshot_2020-12-23_at_11.13.43.png)

-- create a repl  by clicking **+ New repl** and choose programming language PYTHON and named it as you want and click **create repl**
+- create a repl  by clicking **+ New repl** and choose programming language **PYTHON** and named it as you want and click **create repl**

 - Download the datasets from a simple click and Drag and drop them to the folder in which you are working on repl.\
  [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download") and [tips](https://cloud-1oaqj43if.vercel.app/0tips.csv "click to download")

-- Rename these file as flights and tips in the repl folder in which you are working
+- Rename the file as flights and tips in the repl folder in which you are working.
 ![drag and drop](https://cloud-lip1d7sks.vercel.app/0download___drop.png)![rename](https://cloud-qh6au738f.vercel.app/1screenshot_2020-12-23_at_11.57.02_1.png)

 - Set is successfully completed . ✅

-## You have done fantastic work by completing step zero!👏
+  You have done a fantastic work by completing step zero!👏

 **Advantage of working on repl**